 Spinach is high in an organic compound called oxalic acid.
 Studies in humans have shown that eating too much oxalic acid can increase the risk of kidney stones and urinary tract problems.
 While these issues can affect anyone, oxalic acid is a particular problem for people who are sensitive to the compound and those with existing kidney issues.

-Although more studies are required to understand at what quantities spinach becomes dangerous to dogs, our canine friends are susceptible to the same health issues.
+Although more studies are required to understand what quantities spinach becomes dangerous to dogs, our canine friends are susceptible to the same health issues.

 It’s generally accepted that dogs would need to eat a lot of spinach for calcium oxalate bladder stones to be a concern.
 However, given the risks, and the fact that dogs don’t need this vegetable as part of their diet, it’s best to avoid feeding spinach to your dog.